 Description

-If the weapons came from the Kabiye, the warlike conflicts in which von Massow was involved in northern Togo in 1896 suggest that they could have been "spoils of war".
+If the weapons came from the Kabiye, the warlike conflicts in which von Massow was involved in northern Togo in 1896 give rise to the assumption that they could be "spoils of war".
 Cf. Lang/Nicklisch: Tracking down the collectors, 2020.

 when